atelico/metaflow-tools/gcp/terraform/README.md

 - Service Accounts: Accounts with various permissions to access deployed infra

-This guide provides instructions for
+This guide provides instructions for:
 - [Setting up a new Metaflow Stack](#setting-up-a-new-stack)
 - [Setting up a new user](#new-user-setup)